 If you don’t have a factory near you, have some tasty fun at home!

-- Invent a New Flavor.
+• Invent a New Flavor.
 Start with plain vanilla and let the kids add other foodstuffs and flavorings.
-Use small scoops, because most of the concoctions may get tossed!
+There hasn’t been a bad ice cream flavor yet, but some experiments may be unpredictable, so use small scoops.

-- Make Your Own Ice Cream.
+• Make Your Own Ice Cream.
 You can help the kids make their own ice cream.
-If you don’t have a freezer, put your ice cream mixture in a plastic zipper bag, sandwich it between two zipper bags of salted ice and let the kids provide the agitation.
-Search online for recipes and more complete instructions.
+If you don’t have a freezer, put your ice cream mixture in a plastic zipper bag, sandwich it between two zipper bags of salted ice and let them provide the agitation.
+Sounds unbelievable, but it actually works!
+You can even make it a competition.
+Search online for recipes and more detailed instructions.

 5. Celebrate at a Fair or Festival

-Summer is prime time for outdoor events such as festivals, fairs and carnivals.
+Summer is prime time for outdoor events such as festivals, fairs, and carnivals.
 The big events, like state fairs and children’s festivals, get most of the press, but they can be crowded.
-Sometimes local events provide more pleasure with less hassle.
+Local events generally provide more pleasure with less hassle.

-Typical festivals feature rides for the children and stages for performances in music and dance.
-Face painting, races, petting zoos and carnival-style games are other common offerings.
+Typical festivals feature rides for children and stages for performances in music and dance.
+Face painting, races, petting zoos, and carnival-style games are other common offerings.
 Also, most festivals feature amazing street food!

 6. Catch an Outdoor Performance

 Have your children even been to a drive-in theater?
 Amazingly, there are hundreds still open in the United States, so it may be possible for them to experience a slice of old-time Americana.
 The kids will love the idea of going to the movies in their pajamas!
-You can bring your own snacks to a drive-in movie, but a visit to the snack bar, if your theater has one, is still part of the drive-in experience.
-Be sure to pack blankets or wraps and bug spray.
-Depending upon your vehicle, you may want to bring chairs so you can sit outside.
+You can bring your own snacks to a drive-in movie, but a visit to the snack bar, if your theater has one, is still part of the drive-in charm.
+Be sure to pack blankets or wraps, and bug spray.
+Bring chairs if it’s possible because sitting outside might be even better.

 If you’d like to expose your kiddos to something a little more highbrow, check your area for outdoor theater productions or theater in the park.
-Search the schedules for family-friendly offerings.
-Summer concerts are also fun.
-Consider passing on the big names and instead supporting your local musicians.
-Many symphonies offer summer concert series.
-These are often free or lower in cost than comparable events held indoors.
+Look for family-friendly shows on the schedule, and enjoy the experience of live acting under the stars.
+Summer concerts are also a great way to enjoy music as a family.
+Consider supporting local musicians and attending smaller events instead of big-name shows.
+Many symphonies again offer summer concert series, which are often free or more affordable than indoor events.

 7. Take Them Out to a Ball Game

-In planning your summer activities, don’t forget the “boys of summer.”
+In planning your summer activities, don’t forget the “boys of summer”.
 Tickets to a major league baseball game can be expensive, but weekdays and weeknights may be affordable.
-You can also take advantage of promotions.
-Don’t worry too much about getting good seats.
-Most kids are going to be more interested in the food, the mascots, the Jumbo-tron and the crazy fans than in the actual game.
+Take advantage of promotions and don’t worry too much about getting good seats.
+Most kids are going to be more interested in the food, the mascots, the Jumbotron and the crazy fans than in the actual game.

 You have choices to make at the game, too.
-You can save money by eating before you go to the game or by bringing in your own food, which is usually allowed.
-You can buy fan wear at your local department store instead of at the game.
+Save money by eating before going to the match or bringing in your own food, which is usually allowed.
+Fan wear at the local department store is typically more affordable than from the team shop.
 But if you’re only going to do this once or twice, you may want to do the whole experience, which means eating ballpark food and buying overpriced souvenirs.
 Some memories are worth the price tag.

 If you and a child share an interest in baseball, you are super lucky.
-You’ll have a great time anticipating your outing, sharing commentary during the game and doing a play-by-play recap later.
+You’ll have a great time anticipating your outing, sharing commentary during the game, and doing a play-by-play recap later.
 In this case, you may want to follow a local minor league team or college team.
-Going to these games is much cheaper so you can go more often.
+Going to these games is much cheaper, meaning you can go more often while still enjoying the excitement of the sport.

 8. Get Wet and Wild!

-- Places to Get Wet.
+• Places to Get Wet.
 If you have a backyard pool, you’ve got it made.
 If not, visit neighborhood or municipal pools.
 Spray parks are perfect for the younger set.
-Water parks are pricey but worth a splurge once or twice in a summer.
+Water parks are pricey but worth a splurge once or twice a summer.

-- Water Balloons.
+• Water Balloons.
 Besides the classic water balloon fight, there are hundreds of ways to have fun with water balloons.
-Lots of games can be adapted to their use.
+Lots of games can be adapted for their use.
 Try water balloon badminton, catch or dodge ball.

-- Swim Lessons.
-Every child should learn to swim, and summer is perfect for swim lessons.
-Children who already know the basics can take lessons to learn other strokes or to explore diving.
-Aquatic teams offer a chance to improve skills while competing and experiencing the group camaraderie.
+• Swim Lessons.
+Swimming is an essential skill that every child should learn, and summer is the perfect time for swim lessons.
+Children who already know the basics can take the time to improve their technique, learn new strokes, or explore diving.
+Aquatic teams provide an opportunity for them to enhance their abilities while competing and experiencing the camaraderie of working together as a group.

 9. Gone Fishing!

 Catching their first fish is a thrill that most kids will remember for a long time.
-The simplest way to take children fishing is to do it from a pier or from the shore.
-Once the kids get the hang of it, taking them out on a boat adds another layer of adventure.
-You can go on a chartered trip if you don’t own a boat, or get a friend to take you out.
+The simplest way of introducing children to fishing is by going to a pier or from the shore.
+Once they get the hang of it, taking a boat out just adds another layer of adventure.
+If you don’t own a boat, you can go on a chartered trip or ask a friend who shares this passion and is willing to help.

-If you have a lot of fishing experience, you’ll know how to teach children, although you may have to adjust your expectations.
+When you have a lot of fishing experience, teaching can come easily, although expectations may need to be adjusted.
 Mastering a rod and reel can be difficult for children, and they may lose interest quickly.
-Some parents prefer to start their kids out with a cane pole.
+Some parents prefer to start their little ones out with a cane pole.
 To avoid fishhook accidents, look into barb-less hooks or devices that hide the hook during casting.

-If you are a novice, check with state and local parks.
-Many of them offer fishing clinics for kids, and they may even have equipment for youngsters to use.
-You’ll need to get a fishing license for yourself, even if you’re only helping the kids.
-In most states, children don’t need a license until they are 15 or older.
-Check the laws in your state, and get a guide to fishing regulations, too.
-Fines for not observing fish and game laws can be hefty.
+If you’re new to fishing, check with state and local parks for fishing clinics and equipment rentals that are appropriate for them.
+It’s important to obtain a fishing license for yourself, even if you’re only helping the kids.
+In most states, those under 15 do not need a license.
+Be sure to check the fishing regulations in your state and follow them to avoid hefty fines for not observing fish and game laws.

 10. Explore Your Parks